Runtime Flow

 completed --> spacing["Normalize prompt spacing"]

-spacing --> footer_split["Peel trailing footer block"]
+spacing --> footer_split["Peel trailing workflow notice block"]

-footer_split --> footer_kind["Commit footer or commit error footer"]
+footer_split --> footer_kind["Commit, assist, or error notice"]

 footer_split --> completed_md["Render completed-turn markdown"]